 The Royalists won the first major battle at Edgehill in Warwickshire on 23 October 1642, but the war became one of indecisive engagements and lengthy sieges.
 Half of the large-scale battles ever to be fought on English soil occurred during this bloody decade of civil war.
 Neither was the carnage restricted to the military; it is estimated one in ten people in urban areas lost their homes.
 Even for those who escaped direct action, taxes were crippling, there was a slump in trade, and on top of everything, there was a run of bad harvests.
 Both sides used conscripts in their army, but the Parliamentarians had the advantage of a gifted commander, one Oliver Cromwell.
 A country gentleman, Cromwell turned out to be a visionary military leader who believed in the importance of a well-trained army.
 This he formed and called the New Model Army.
 A further advantage was that Charles’ use of Irish Catholic troops alienated the king from his own subjects.
 The Crown was about to take a tumble and the king’s head with it.

 The Parliamentarians, with the help of Scottish troops, won the battle of Marston Moor near York on 2 July 1644.
 At the Battle of Naseby in Northamptonshire on 14 June 1645 Charles led his army against the Parliamentarians led by General Fairfax.
 Oliver Cromwell commanded the army’s right wing.
-The Parliamentarians won the day, and the king fled in disguise to Scotland.
+The Parliamentarians won the day, and the king fled in disguise to find safety in the arms of a Scottish army in the north of England.
 It was a temporary evasion as the Scots would not harbour a monarch who did not favour Presbyterianism or being accountable to the people.

 The burning question was what to do with a deposed king.
 The majority of Parliament and the people wanted to reinstate Charles but permanently reduce his powers while a number of extremist Puritans were calling for Charles’ execution.
 In the end, might was right, and the moderate Members of Parliament were removed, leaving Parliament with only 53 of the more extreme Parliamentarians.
 Charles was put on trial on 20 January 1649 and found guilty of tyranny, treason, and making war on his own people.
 Charles made no defence since he did not consider the court to have any authority over him: